Recycled sterling silver earrings 'Bright skies'

 Are the gems recycled?

-We love using recycled gems but these go mainly into one of a kind designs.
-For our permanent collections we use gems from various like-minded suppliers.These come from Kernowcraft, a Devon-based company that shares our beliefs and has been working with their suppliers for years.
+We love using recycled gems but those are generally only usable in one of a kind designs.
+For our permanent collections we use gems from various like-minded companies.These iolites come from Kernowcraft, a Devon-based company that shares our beliefs and has been working with their suppliers for years.